The64thGamer/cheeseepedia/content/wiki/SPT 1992 Remodel Program.md

 ShowBiz Pizza Time also introduced many upgrades to the guest experience separate from the remodel initiative, which includes Kid Check, Toddler Zone, and the “phased” packages.
 However, it should be noted that the introduction and updates of these fixtures were not tied to the remodel initiative, and instead were upgraded on their own or introduced through a new store opening.

 ## Enhancements ##
 The “CEC 1994 F.Y.I.
-Training Video” which was given to all locations provided insight on the upcoming changes within new and existing locations.<ref>https://showbizpizza.com/videos/cec/promo/cec_fyi.wmv</ref>
+Video” which was given to all locations provided insight on the upcoming changes within new and existing locations.<ref>https://showbizpizza.com/videos/cec/promo/cec_fyi.wmv</ref>

-According to the Director of Design, Doug Hailey, in an interview with Duncan Brannan:<blockquote>The best thing we’ve got going for us now is [that] we’ve moved to a real contemporary look… we’ve gotten a lot brighter, a lot lighter… we’re doing a lot of lighting effects in the store now, it’s a lot more [of] an exciting environment than it was before.</blockquote>According to the Director of Facilities, David Hurst, and an interview with Robert Gotcher:<blockquote>I’m really excited about the opportunities this year to update some of our older stores… it’s been a real challenge of the company to come back this year and invest our money wisely and try to get some growth out of our older stores that have been neglected somewhat over the last few years.</blockquote>
+According to the Director of Design, Doug Hailey, in an interview with Duncan Brannan:<blockquote>The best thing we’ve got going for us now is [that] we’ve moved to a real contemporary look… we’ve gotten a lot brighter, a lot lighter… we’re doing a lot of lighting effects in the store now, it’s a lot more [of] an exciting environment than it was before.</blockquote>According to the Director of Facilities, David Hurst, in an interview with Robert Gotcher:<blockquote>I’m really excited about the opportunities this year to update some of our older stores… it’s been a real challenge of the company to come back this year and invest our money wisely and try to get some growth out of our older stores that have been neglected somewhat over the last few years.</blockquote>

 ### **Exterior** ###
 Most locations that received the remodel dropped the “Chuck E. Cheese’s Pizza” logo for the updated “Thumb Chuck” logo, which said “Chuck E. Cheese’s” to align with current branding.
 Exterior checker patterns over windows were hidden by red awnings which had a yellow border.
 The lettering for “Chuck E. Cheese’s” was a red and yellow gradient, and the logo fixtures had a vibrant green trim.